About the Osher Lifelong Learning Institute

 In response to requests from people in the community for a program that would provide extended learning opportunities for older adults, a steering committee was formed in the Fall of 2002 to look at ways to meet this need.
 In the spring of 2003, the program was officially launched as the “Texas Tech Lifelong Learning Community.”
 In the spring of 2005, the Texas Tech Lifelong Learning Community applied for and received a grant from the Bernard Osher Foundation.
 At the foundation’s request, we were proud to change our name to the “Osher Lifelong Learning Institute at Texas Tech University” (OLLI at TTU).

-OLLI at TTU is a part of Texas Tech University, but administered and housed at the McKenzie-Merket Alumni Center.
+OLLI at TTU is a part of Texas Tech University, but administered and housed by the Texas Tech Alumni Association.
+OLLI is located at the McKenzie-Merket Alumni Center.
 OLLI supports Texas Tech’s strategic goal of promoting community outreach and engagement.
 An advisory board comprised of people from Texas Tech University and the Lubbock community, provides guidance on the curriculum, fundraising, development, and marketing for OLLI at TTU.